-Steenstra is a certified PQA (Pork Quality Assurance) and TQA (Transport Quality Assurance) advisor and trainer, helping to educate farmers and truckers in the Pipestone System and beyond on the standards for food safety, animal well-being, and record-keeping.
+Steenstra is a certified PQA (Pork Quality Assurance) and TQA (Transport Quality Assurance) advisor and trainer, helping to educate farmers and truckers in the Pipestone Management and beyond on the standards for food safety, animal well-being, and record-keeping.
 In the past three years, he has completed 400 assessments at farms across Nebraska, Wisconsin, Iowa, Illinois and Minnesota.

 “We’ve played a key role in helping independent pork producers remain independent and give them new opportunities,” said Steenstra.